The recruitment process is split into three main areas:

 Please note that external applications can take between six and nine months to process.

-A final interview will be conducted at Police Headquarters, Carleton Hall, Penrith (or online) and this will be your opportunity to further demonstrate your suitability to join Cumbria Constabulary as a PCSO.
-The interview will be based on the Police Professional Framework role criteria for a PCSO.
-The areas which will be tested are specified below:
+A final interview will be conducted in house and this will be your opportunity to further demonstrate your suitability to join Cumbria Constabulary as a PCSO.
+The interview will be based on the Competency and Values Framework role criteria for a PCSO (Level 1).

 You will be asked to complete a medical questionnaire which must be signed by your General Practitioner and returned confidentially to our Occupational Health Unit.